Best Things to Do in Chicago – Your Guide to the Windy City

 United Center Will Be a Part of Your Favorite Sports Memories

 Chicagoans love their sports teams.
 That might be the reason why Sporting News named the metropolis the “Best Sports City” in the US in 1993, 2006, and 2010.
 No matter if you are a football, basketball, hockey, or soccer fan, you will certainly find a team to cheer for.
 That’s where United Center, a vast indoor arena, plays a major role.
 Fans of the NBA can watch the world-famous Bulls or cheer for NHL Blackhawks while they play their games on modern and renovated courts, which is just another reason to find the cheapest way to move out of state or the cheapest time of the year to relocate and come here.
 Donate unwanted items or sell them to boost your budget for relocating.
-After that, you can make a photo inventory to have a better idea of what you’re taking with you.
+After that, you can make a photo inventory or create a household inventory list to have a better idea of what you’re taking with you.

 Stroll Through Jackson Park